 The Bonds are senior unsecured bonds, electronically registered in dematerialized form with the Norwegian central securities depository, Verdipapirsentralen ASA, and with ISIN NO 0010874530.
-The Bond Issue is governed by the Norwegian law bond terms entered into on 7 February 2020 (the "Bond Terms") between the Issuer as issuer and Nordic Trustee AS as the bond trustee on behalf of the bondholders (the "Bond Trustee").
+The Bonds are governed by (i) the Norwegian law bond terms entered into on 7 February 2020 (the "Bond Terms") and the Tap Issue Addendum (the "Tap Issue Addendum"), entered into for the purpose of issuing additional bonds (the "Additional Bonds") on 8 September 2020, both between the Issuer as issuer and Nordic Trustee AS as the bond trustee on behalf of the bondholders (the "Bond Trustee").

 The Bonds are issued in Norwegian Kroner (NOK), each with an initial nominal amount of NOK 500,000.
-The initial amount of Bonds issued were NOK 500,000,000 within a maximum borrowing limit of NOK 700,000,000.
-The tenor of the Bond Issue is five (5) years, with Issue Date on 11 February 2020 and Maturity Date on 11 February 2025.
+The initial amount of Bonds issued were NOK 500,000,000 within a maximum borrowing limit of NOK 700,000,000 and the amount of Additional Bonds were NOK 200,000,000.
+The Issuer has therefore issued the maximum amount of Bonds under the Bond Terms.
+The tenor of the Bonds is five (5) years, with initial issue date on 11 February 2020 and Maturity Date on 11 February 2025.